 Método de evaluación

-The delivery of the final work consists of either an oral presentation or a written document containing concrete explanations of the paper's motivation, topic's background, overview of the key ideas,
+(previously authorised by the coordinator) and prepare either an oral presentation or a written document containing concrete explanations of the paper's motivation, topic's background, overview of the key ideas,

-brief description of the most important details, demo of a program that implements the ideas introduced therein.
+brief description of the most important details and experimental results obtained through a program that implements the ideas introduced therein.

 Bibliografía